Spelling:The primary goals of our classroom spelling program are as follows:

 We provide daily writing opportunities for your child and we provide opportunities for your child to write across the curriculum in an effort to build your child's personal spelling word banks.

 Your child is practicing spelling WORD WALL words correctly.
-At this time, these are your child's words to spell correctly:

 Your child will be practicing spelling words within the same word family correctly.